theforeman/theforeman.org/plugins/foreman_openscap/0.5/index.md

 __Access SCAP contents__ - Hosts -> Compliance -> SCAP Contents

 __Create SCAP Content__ - You can upload any valid OpenSCAP DataStream file

+(After upload, SCAP content is validated at the Smart-Proxy and SCAP profiles are extracted)
 ![New SCAP Content]({{page.images}}/create_new_scap_content.png)